Retailer Guide | Amazon

 • The package must fall on each corner, edge, and face.

-Step 4) Inspect the packaging and your product.
-You want to ensure the product is in excellent condition and that the product did not pierce the packaging.
+You want to ensure the product is in excellent condition and does not pierce the packaging.
 Dented corners and small tears in the packaging are fine, but the package must be in satisfactory condition, and the product must be pristine.

 Step 5) If your packaging has passed, take four photos for the evaluation form.